 Evelyn and Leigh Palmer Scholarship Endowment Fund

 Awarded to undergraduate students in a major or honors program in the physical sciences (physics, applied physics, mathematical physics, chemical physics, chemistry, molecular biology and biochemistry, or physics and physiology).
 Applicants should have completed at least 60 SFU units toward the requirements for a degree and have completed at least 30 units in two of the last three terms in which they were enrolled.

 John F. Cochran Award

-Awarded to a student who has completed two years of an honours physics degree at SFU.
-The student should have completed at least 60 SFU units towards the requirement for the honours physics degree and have completed at least 30 units in two of the last three terms in which he or she was enrolled at SFU.
+Awarded to a student who has completed between 45 and 75 units towards the requirements for any physics honours program, and have completed at least 24 units in two of the last three terms in which they were enrolled at SFU.
 The Award shall be made to a student who has shown achievement and promise in both experiment and theory through the first two years of study in any physics honours program.

 Rudi Haering Award in Physics

 Awarded to an outstanding physics or chemical physics undergraduate who

 has completed six terms of study or the equivalent credit units.